18F/development-guide/pages/css-styleguide/recommended_dependencies.md

 - For a single or a few simple components (with the rest of the site not using Angular).
 - Exporting a module that isn't an Angular module.
 - If there is a strict requirement that the site should work for users that have JavaScript disabled.
-- If there already is an active M**V framework (Backbone, ampersand, Ember) being used on the site.
+- If there is already an active M**V framework (Backbone, ampersand, Ember) being used on the site.
 - When the site's design doesn't benefit from a single page app architecture.
 - When the long-term maintenance dev team is very unfamiliar with Angular and don't have the resources to learn or hire for it.

 ##### Pros:
 - Takes care of a lot of boilerplate code for front end interactions.
-- Attempts to extend HTML itself, and was designed so less experienced devs could use it.
+- Attempts to extend HTML itself, and was designed so less-experienced developers could use it.
 - Being maintained and developed by Google generally means good support.

 ##### Cons: